 To view our Admissions Policy for 2023-2024, please click here

-If you have any questions please telephone the school office or email firstname.lastname@example.org.
+If you have any questions please telephone the school office between the hours of 10am and 2pm or email firstname.lastname@example.org.

 How to apply for a Nursery class place

 Sacred Heart Catholic Primary School manages its own Nursery Admissions and children are accepted into Nursery within the academic year that a child reaches their 4th birthday.
-Please contact the school office to register your interest by emailing email@example.com giving your child's name and date of birth or by telephoning school on 0161-998-3419, where the office staff will then contact you giving more information on the next steps.
+Please contact the school office to register your interest by emailing email@example.com giving your child's name and date of birth or by telephoning school on 0161-998-3419 between the hours of 10am and 2pm, where the office staff will then contact you giving more information on the next steps.

 How to apply for a Reception class place